MINGYJ/MPC_CLI/mpc_py/README.md

 Then we call the mult(A,y,B,a,c), to compute share of z for each party, formula:[z] =A[y]+(-B)[a]+[c]\ Then just merge everyone's [z] would get the z we want

+## A possible solution for max by DC-net
+We known that DC net would get if anyone paid (values equals 1), but could not easily handle collision\
+First turn each party's value want to compute into binary\
+We can try have the Thirdparty Server decide a partition of range of bits to each party memeber, and let each party member only know their range, not others\
+For example, each party member get three lines (maybe random lines are better), they can put their result in one of these lines\
+Then we will run dc net between each party member, which returns a list of Party_size*3, the largest binary number would be max\
+If we want further privacy, we can run dc-net on each bit, if a client found the current largest number prefix is already larger than its number, it can stop sending\